radar/ryanbigg.com/_posts/2022-11-24-the-gem-foundation.markdown

 **UPDATE #5**: As it's now the 1st of April, yet another payment of $35USD has been made to the Hanami organisation on GitHub.
 We have also donated $75 to other members of the Ruby community for their work on open source projects, with a remaining $125 "prize pool" for further pull requests for code or documentation work.
 This brings our total of donations up to $318.

+**UPDATE #6**: As it's now the 1st of May, yet another payment of $35USD has been made to the Hanami organisation on GitHub.
+This brings our donations up to $353USD.

 Here's a helpful chart to track our donations:

 ![The Gem Foundation donations](/images/gem-foundation/donations.png)